 The Utilities menu provides access to tools and utilities for tools like disk cloning, drive wiping, or other rescue type of tooling.
 You can also select other netboot.xyz endpoints to test menus that may be in development.

-netboot.xyz supports 32-bit and 64-bit x86 architectures and arm64 architectures.
+netboot.xyz supports x86 (both 32-bit and 64-bit) as well as arm64 architectures.
+Both Legacy and UEFI BIOS modes are supported.
 The menus identify the platform loaded and enable menu options based on the architecture loaded.